Here are all of the abortion debates happening this week in US courts and statehouses

 Change came quickly in North Carolina in April when one state lawmaker flipped from Democrat to Republican, giving the GOP enough votes to override gubernatorial vetoes.

-Lawmakers promptly passed a ban that's less restrictive than most — allowing abortion for the first 12 weeks of pregnancy, which would be among the least restrictive of the new bans.
+Lawmakers promptly passed a ban that's less restrictive than most — allowing abortion for the first 12 weeks of pregnancy.
 Democratic Gov. Roy Cooper vetoed it.
-But lawmakers on Tuesday overrode that veto and the new law is set to take effect July 1.
+But lawmakers on Tuesday overrode that veto, so the ban will take effect July 1.
+The new law includes several other provisions that medical experts have criticized, including more medical and paperwork requirements for physicians, new licensing requirements for abortion clinics and increasing how many times patients must make an in-person visit to a physician ahead of obtaining the abortion pill.

 TRYING AGAIN ON BANS IN NEBRASKA, SOUTH CAROLINA